tmfontan/Mothership-Attendance/README.md

 ![Alt Text](Screenshots/Screenshot_SAS.png)

+The application contains multiple other segments which similarly use student data.

-This design style is implemented in order to regulate the amount of sensitive data being distributed and enforce the concept of least priveledge.
-While the Student ID Number may not be considered sensitive within the actual scope of the application; should the program actually be used in a university or school based setting, it will ensure that the instructor accounts are the only individuals privy to such potentially damaging information.
+This design style is implemented to regulate the amount of sensitive data being distributed and enforce the concept of least privilege.
+While the Student ID Number may not be considered sensitive within the actual scope of the application; should the program be used in a realistic university or school-based setting, it will ensure that the instructor accounts are the only individuals privy to such potentially damaging information.

-<h3 style="color:#00E0D3">Link Tables</h3>
+### Link Tables
-The second type of table located within the remote database are classified as <em>Link Tables</em>.
-These tables, which are classified by a blue colorized header, are responsible for linking the different account type profiles to a specified <em>Course</em> or "Class" entry.
-This is done in order to shorten the list of available students that the application needs to search through in order to find thier profile information.
+The second type of table located within the remote database is classified as a Link Tables.
+These tables, which are classified by a blue-colored header, are responsible for linking the different account type profiles to a specific Course or "Class" database entry.
+This is done to shorten the range of available students that the application needs to iterate through before finding the target profile's information.

+The **Instructor Link** & the **Student Link** Tables only contain three property fields.
+The first property in each is the database entry number which will be unique in each local table.
+The second property field is responsible for storing the "Course ID", or course database entry number, that the Student or Instructor profile is associated with.
+Finally, the last property in each table will be the respective Instructor or Student database entry number within the database.

+Records within both tables are automatically deleted should a Student Account be removed from a class or an Instructor Account unlinks their profile from the course.
+More information about the Instructor course unlinking process can be found in the [Management Course Linking](#Management-Course-Linking) Section.

+### Course Table
+The Course Table is responsible for holding all of the auxiliary information related to a specific class object entry in the database.
+These objects were implemented to better group and categorize account profiles within the application.
+Additionally, they are used during situations when Instructors choose to unlink their account from a particular class while there are still Student Accounts associated with the Course Object.
+This feature was added in case a scenario such as an Instructor Swapping or Replacement occurs.
+It is mainly done to preserve the current categorization status of student profiles and their previous Attendance Records.

+### Record Date Table
+The Record Date Table is responsible for holding the individual dates that attendance has been taken for a specific course.
+There are multiple attendance records per student, class, and day present within the database.
+Thus, it would be highly inefficient to iterate through every single entry to find the records for a specific student on a given date.
+This table was installed to increase the application's efficiency by referencing each particular day that the current Instructor marked attendance for.
+Having these individual dates referenced allows for the database execution thread to quickly find Student Attendance Records associated with the user's chosen date.
+The date property within the table is a String variable in the format (XX/XX/XXXX).
+This table is mainly used during the Attendance Records Tab present within the Instructor's version of the Application.

+### Attendance Record Table
+The Attendance Record Table is used to hold individual Student Attendance Record Objects which are created each time an instructor decides to mark the role for a chosen course on a particular day.
+Attendance Record Objects contain seven unique properties which are used to categorize and store information about Student statuses and behaviors per class period.
+The ID property is used to reference and differentiate between each particular Attendance Record in the table while the ClassID, StudentID, and InstructorID property fields are used as foreign keys meant to link the current entry to the Class, Student, and Instructor Tables present in the database.
+The date property field is present to link the current attendance record with the date on which it was taken.
+This date can be found within the Record Date table and is used to promote program efficiency by limiting the record search range.

 ## Application Start
 Upon starting the application, users are first greeted with an introductory screen that displays both a progress bar and the project’s logo.
 The progress bar will continuously load while the application creates instances of certain overhead classes which it will need in order to function.
 While this occurs, a GIF image displaying multiple nature-scenic images will loop in the background until the current instance of the application has finished its preparation.
 The figures below show how the application may appear during this segment: